ncsa/ameriflux-pipeline/docs/pyfluxpro/l2format.md

 - The L2 files are checked if the "[Variables]", and "[Plots]" section exists and if the "level" is "L2".
 - For the input L2 files, each variable is checked if excludedates, rangecheck and dependencycheck follow the expected format.
 - Validates :
-  - If rangecheck has lower and upper lines and if in the right format.
+  - If RangeCheck has lower and upper lines and if in the right format.
 See [NOTES #21](https://github.com/ncsa/ameriflux-pipeline/blob/develop/NOTES.md#21).
   - If source line exists for DependencyCheck.
-  - If excludedates has from and to dates that are comma separated and if the dates are valid.
+  - If ExcludeDates has from and to dates that are comma separated and if the dates are valid.
 - If the validations fail, an error message is logged and process aborted.

 ### 3